wxt-dev/wxt/packages/runner/README.md

 });
 ```

-- `"none"` (default): Use a brand new browser profile every time the browser is opened (stored in the system's tmp directory)
+- `"none"` (default): Use a new profile every time the browser is opened
-- `"project"`: Create a new profile that is re-used for your current directory (by default stored in `.wxt-runner` or `.wxt/runner` for WXT projects)
+- `"project"`: Store user data in `.wxt-runner` (or `.wxt/runner` for WXT projects) so it is reused by future sessions for this project.
-- `"user"`: Create a new profile that is re-used for all projects using `@wxt-dev/runner` (by default stored in `$HOME/.wxt-runner`)
+- `"user"`: Store user data in `$HOME/.wxt-runner` so it is reused by future sessions for all your projects.

 These presets configure different flags for different operating systems when spawning the browser process.